 Blog & News

-7 Tips to Improve the Relationship Between Hiring Manager & Recruiter
+7 Tips to Improve the Relationship Between Hiring Manager and Recruiter

-Here are 7 ideas on how to bolster the relationship between these two tiers of the recruitment team and keep the love going throughout the recruitment process.
+Here are 7 ideas on how to bolster the relationship between hiring manager and recruiter and keep the love going throughout the recruitment process.

 1. Get Off to a Good Start